 Joyce DiDonato as Agrippina has plans for son Nerone (Franco Fagioli).
 Photo: Bill Cooper

 No strangers to Covent Garden, however, the lucky wearers of these ravishing creations.
 In the title role, mezzo-soprano Joyce DiDonato (in black, black and white, black and gold, black tuxedo, leaning towards Givenchy) defies the dictionary.
 There aren't enough words to describe this consummate performance.
 In the title role as a power-mad seductress, she darts cheetah-like through Handel's high-energy score, every note a bobby-dazzler, every phrase a poem.

+Making light of technical demands is the hallmark of this production, in which Kosky uses every means possible to flesh out Handel's characters.
+He is helped by an unusually successful libretto.
 Handel wrote Agrippina towards the end of a prolonged stay in Italy.
-The opera had its premiere in Venice at the Teatro San Giovanni Grisostomo in 1709. and was his first notable operatic success.
+The opera had its premiere in Venice in 1709, and was his first notable operatic success.

 Counter-tenor Iestyn Davies sings the role of Ottone in Agrippina

 Agrippina is sung in Italian with English surtitles.
 Futher performances are on 30 Sept; 4, 7, 11 Oct.
 It is a co-production with Bavarian State Opera, Munch; Dutch National Opera, Amsterdam; Hamburg State Opera; and Palau de les Arts Reina Sofia, Valencia

 |Where||Royal Opera House, Bow Street, Covent Garden, London, WC2E 9DD | MAP|

 23 Sep 19 – 11 Oct 19, six performances